Preparing for the Festive Season as a Spoonie

 Pace Yourself and Enjoy it for Longer!

 We have dramatically downsized in terms of gift-giving, so I could possibly wrap everything in one session.
 However, I won’t do it.
-I really recommend wrapping things as you buy/make them, then you can spread out of the pleasure (or stress if you don’t enjoy wrapping).
-I especially recommend this for parents of young children, because I used to be one!
-I still remember going for a little nosy around possible hiding places when I was too young to understand the delayed gratification of Christmas morning, but probably old enough to have been taught better…
+I really recommend wrapping things as you buy/make them, then you can spread out the pleasure (or stress if you don’t enjoy wrapping).
+I especially recommend this for parents of young children, because I used to be one (a young child, not a parent)!
+I still remember going for a little nosy around possible hiding places when I was too young to understand the delayed gratification of Christmas morning, but probably old enough to have known better…

 I am fortunate that I am not principally responsible for the Christmas Dinner.
 Up until 2018, it was prepared by my father with some assistance from my brother and/or myself.
 2019 was the first Christmas in the new house with just the two of us.
 I am the primary baker and Michael is the cook and thankfully all the festive season baking I do can be done by Christmas Eve at the latest.
 Naturally, I will help with the big meal though.